echatzief/Portofolio/Chat-App/README.md

---  We use the Database_Create_Script.sql to create the database schema --  At every post request to try login or signup we connect to the database and we do what its need --  For search we do a query and return the results to the front
+--  We use the Database_Create_Script.sql to create the database schema --  At every post request to try login or signup we connect to the database and we do what its need --  For search we do a query and return the results to the front --  To add a friend at the database we have the user_id (the person who made) and the friend_id(the person to whom made)
 ##Post Request Status
 --For Login:
     -- 200 ==> Everything is ok